deep110/deep110.github.io/articles/_posts/2019-01-13-implementing-2D-game-engine.markdown

 It can be implemented using [Separating Axis Theorem](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem).
 The basic principle is:  *If two bodies are not colliding, there will be certain axis for which their projections will not overlap.*

-For a general convex polygon there could be a lot of axis to check, but for simplication purposes, I have just taken the shape of the colliders to be *Circle* and *Axis-Aligned Bounding Box (AABB)* i.e just a rectangle.
+For a general convex polygon there could be a lot of axis to check, but for simplification purposes, I have just taken the shape of the colliders to be *Circle* and *Axis-Aligned Bounding Box (AABB)* i.e just a rectangle.
 Now for collision checks, we will like to implement four combinations (not taking rotation into account):
 * Circle-Circle:

   For this, test is easy - Distance between circles should be less than sum of their radii